mick88/meal-planner/README.md

 A simple web application that helps generate meal ideas for toddlers by randomly selecting ingredients.
 It ensures nutritional variety by considering different food groups.

+## Live Demo

+You can try the application live at: [https://mick88.github.io/meal-planner/](https://mick88.github.io/meal-planner/)

 ## Features

 - **Generate Meal Ideas:** Get a set of three random ingredients to spark a meal idea.